9 Best Free XML Editors for Windows in 2026 (Tested & Ranked)

 Practical Tips for Working with XML on Windows

 Always validate before deployment.
-This sounds obvious, but it's the number one cause of XML related production issues.
+This sounds obvious, but it is one of the most common causes of XML related production issues.
 A quick validation against your schema takes seconds and catches errors that can cause hard to trace failures downstream.
 Every editor on this list supports at least basic validation.
-Use it.

 Learn basic XPath.
-Even if you only learn the fundamentals, XPath will transform how you work with XML.
-Expressions like
+Even the fundamentals can transform how you work with XML.
+Expressions like //elementName, /root/child[@attribute='value'], and //parent/child[position()=1] cover a surprising number of real world navigation needs.

-Those are the nine XML editors I'd recommend for Windows in 2025.
-If you want the short version: VS Code with the Red Hat XML extension is the best free all rounder, XML Notepad by Microsoft is the best dedicated visual editor for tree based navigation, and Oxygen is the professional choice if your work justifies the investment.
+Those are the nine XML editors worth considering for Windows in 2025.
+If you want the short version: VS Code with the Red Hat XML extension is the best free all rounder, XML Notepad by Microsoft is the best dedicated visual editor for tree based navigation, and Oxygen is the professional choice when the work justifies the investment.

-My personal setup is VS Code for everyday XML editing (because I'm already in it for other code work), XML Notepad for visually browsing unfamiliar XML structures, and Notepad++ with XML Tools for quick formatting and validation.
-That combination covers everything from quick config edits to complex schema driven development.
+A practical combination is VS Code for day to day editing, XML Notepad for visually browsing unfamiliar XML structures, and Notepad++ with XML Tools for quick formatting and validation.

 Want to understand how XML compares to other data formats?
 Read our detailed JSON vs XML vs YAML comparison to see where each format shines.